logicly-au/logicly.com.au/content/insights/reducing-data-breach-risk.md

 There are serious implications to data breaches including fines, reputation and business continuity.
 You must consider the type of data you deal with and the effects of a potential breach on your organisation.
 Different types of data have different levels of sensitivity and value, such as personal information, health information, financial information or national security information.
 The impact of a breach can vary from minor inconvenience to major disaster.
 Classify your data according to its sensitivity and value and assess the impact of a breach using a risk matrix.

 ### Consider the business case
 Think about the trade-off between investing in information security versus recovering from a worst-case scenario, because it can save you money and time in the long run.
-According to a report by IBM, the average cost of a data breach in 2023 was US$4.45M.
+According to a <a href="https://www.ibm.com/reports/data-breach">report by IBM</a>, the average cost of a data breach in 2023 was US$4.45M.

 ### Explore your options
 If there are budget or timing constraints, you have options.
 Information security can be expensive and time-consuming, depending on the level of protection and resilience you need.
 However, this does not mean that you must compromise on information security or settle for a suboptimal solution.
 There are options that can help you achieve your information security goals within your budget and timeline.